 Open to students with advanced soccer skills who wish to compete at the intercollegiate level.
 Athletic insurance fee is required.
 Repeatable.
+CSU.
+UC credit limit

 224 INTERCOLLEGIATE TENNIS 2 UNITS

 Intercollegiate competition in the sport of tennis.
 Instruction in specific skills, performance techniques and strategies, as well as daily practice, development of physical fitness, team travel and competition against other collegiate institutions.
 Open to all students who wish to compete at the intercollegiate level.
 Athletic insurance fee is required.
 Repeatable.